NITCbase/nitcbase.github.io/docs/Roadmap/Stage01.md

 :::note Learning Objectives

-- Understand the fundamentals of a relational DBMS.
+- Understand the fundamentals of a relational DBMS
-- Understand the different types of blocks on our XFS disk - record and index blocks.
+- Gain a basic understanding of the different types of blocks on our XFS disk - record and index blocks
-- Learn about the catalog data structures used in NITCbase - relation and attribute catalog.
+- Familiarise with the catalog data structures used in NITCbase - relation and attribute catalog
-- Learn to read and write from the XFS disk.
+- Learn to read and write from the XFS disk

 :::